Pahlaj Nihalani: Controversy

-Nihalani has expressed concerns regarding the existence of nudity online and on television.
+Nihalani expressed concerns regarding the existence of nudity online and on television.

 According to him, there should be policy on the censorship of nude pornstar-turned-actress Sunny Leone.
 He also believes that movies should not contain profanity.
-He has said that film with profanity like Omkara and Gangs of Wasseypur, should not have been approved for release.
+He has said that films with profanity like Omkara and Gangs of Wasseypur, should not have been approved for release.
 He has claimed that normal and civilised people do not cuss in the manner depicted in films.

 Nihalani has said that producers should not make controversial films like PK.
 Nihalani has proposed that the existing system of film ratings should be replaced by a new system.
 He has also condemned the protests of FTII students against the appointment of Gajendra Chauhan as the Chairman, by calling them 'anti-nationals'.
 In 2017, he disallowed the word "intercourse" in the trailer of Jab Harry Met Sejal citing the fact that Indian mentality is not ready for such progressiveness.
 He was criticised for his seemingly hypocritical stance as he had produced a film called Andaz in 1994 which had songs that glorified erections ("Khada Hai") and the bump and grind of intercourse ("Main Maal Gaadi"), the very word he wished to censor.

-In August 2017, Nihlani was eventually sacked and replaced by ad-man and poet Prasoon Joshi after a controversial stint at the CBFC.
+In August 2017, Nihalani was eventually sacked and replaced by ad-man and poet Prasoon Joshi after a controversial stint at the CBFC.
 In an interview soon after his removal from the post, Nihalani claimed that he was removed by the Government because he did not allow Indu Sarkar, a film about the emergency period, to be passed without cuts.